ilham-yale2/ilham-yale2/README.md

 - 👀 I’m interested in game logical ( ๑>ᴗ<๑ )
 - 👀 I’m interested in ? : ( ๑>ᴗ<๑ )
 - 🌱 I’m currently learning vue js
-- 💞️ I’m looking to collaborate on sidescript.id
+- 💞️ I’m looking to collaborate on sidescript.id and working on intivestudio
 - 📫 You can contact me on whatsapp +62 882-1774-5347
 -